kleijnweb/swagger-bundle/README.md

  - [2] The `leeway` allows a difference in seconds between the issuer of the token and the server running your app with SwaggerBundle.
 Keep at a low number, defaults to 0.
  - [3] Mark any claim required, including custom (non-reserved) ones, using the `require` configuration option.

 All other claims encountered are ignored.
+The JWT header is checked for `kid` (see below) and `alg`, which must match the `type` value of the key configuration.

 ### Keys